Creating and Using Symbol Moldings

 - When you are finished, create a render camera view and look at your handiwork!

-Using 3D molding symbols such as this will create very high surface counts in your drawings which could result in slower performance.
+WARNING: Using 3D molding symbols such as this will create very high surface counts in your drawings which could result in slower performance.

 Optionally, you can reduce the overall surface count on a symbol molding by creating longer segments of this molding.